deepaksood619/deepaksood619.github.io/docs/knowledge/applied-sciences/electrical-engineering.md

 # Electrical Engineering

-## Electrical Engineering

-- William Gilbert: De Magnete (On a Magnet)

-He was the first to describe the phenomena we now associate with electrical attraction and magnetic poles, which is why many view him as the father of electrical studies
+- William Gilbert: De Magnete (On a Magnet) - He was the first to describe the phenomena we now associate with electrical attraction and magnetic poles, which is why many view him as the father of electrical studies
 - Telecommunications
   - Electrical Telegraf
   - Morse code